-November 25 is International Day for the Elimination of Violence Against Women.
-This is an important date marking the beginning of 16 Days of Activism, culminating in Human Rights Day on December 10.
-This year’s theme is Orange the World: #HearMeToo.
+November 25 is the International Day for the Elimination of Violence Against Women.
+Today marks the beginning of 16 Days of Activism, culminating in Human Rights Day on December 10.

 16 Days of Activism is all about getting involved in your community.
 By coming together on this important issue, we will begin to move forward.